surgura/ArrayUtil/README.md

 # ArrayUtil
 A collection of array-like containers and convenience classes such as views over the array.
 Everything is header-only(just templates).
-Tests are provided as well as a cmake build file.
+The provided CMake file builds the tests.

 ## Content